Setting Up IntelliJ IDEA¶

 We recommend using Gradle or Maven when developing plugins with the Sponge API.
 Gradle and Maven help significantly when

 managing dependencies, such as the Sponge API, for your project.
-This is preferable to including the .jar
+This is preferable to including the .jar file in

 your project.